 This is a gay romance novel that subverts the conventions of the genre.

-Published in 2015, Alexis Hall’s novel is a modern and complex take on love and identity.
+Published in 2015, Alexis Hall’s novel For Real is a modern and complex take on love and identity.
 Yes, it’s sexy, it’s got BDSM, but it’s also about falling in love with someone no one, including yourself, expects you to fall in love with.

 Laurence and Toby have an 18 year age gap, come from completely different backgrounds (Oxford-educated surgeon meets Shoreditch café worker), live different lives.
 The power should lie completely with Laurence, yet somehow it shifts throughout the course of their unlikely but affecting relationship.
 The intimate story of people who are a perfect fit, despite it all.